adstriegel/cse20289-fa24/hw/hw04/README.md

 Make sure to clean up any PDFs in between your runs.

-List the run times in your `README.md` in a small table:
+List the run times in your `README.md` in a small table noting the real time (actual time that transpired):

 ```
 Processes   Real Time